Does Premier Doug Ford ride a bike?

 The province introduced legislation last week that would give Queen's Park power over bike lanes that had previously been under the control of municipalities.

-After bike lanes were installed on Bloor following a pilot project in 2016, both the number monthly customers served by local businesses and monthly spending increased, Brian Burchell, general manager of the BIA said in a release.
+After bike lanes were installed on Bloor following a pilot project in 2016, both the number of monthly customers served by local businesses and monthly spending increased, Brian Burchell, general manager of the BIA said in a release.

 The BIA argues there are 8,000 cyclists using the Bloor bike lanes per day.